Stellamove/Marlin4Pitta-CR6SE/README.md

 ![GitHub](https://img.shields.io/github/license/Stellamove/Marlin4Pitta-CR6SE?style=flat-square)

 Marlin4Pitta-CR6SE is an optimized firmware for CR-6 SE with Pitta.
+Marlin4Pitta-CR6SE has been modified based on the source of the CR6Community version.

 ## Installing Marlin4Pitta-CR6SE
 To install Marlin4Pitta-CR6SE on CR-6 SE you’ll first need to Download Marlin4Pitta-CR6SE, then use an IDE to Compile the Marlin4Pitta-CR6SE into a binary form and Upload it to your board.
 Download Marlin4Pitta-CR6SE source code on the [Github page](https://github.com/Stellamove/Marlin4Pitta-CR6SE)